dspip/HandGesture/README.md

 ### Step-by-step Tutorial

-setting up the environment on Jetson Nano, compile the PyTorch model with TVM, and perform instances from camera streaming.
+setting up the environment on **Jetson Nano**, compile the PyTorch model with TVM, and perform instances from camera streaming.

 **install OpenCV**:
 ```